+What is a Cancer Coach?
 Here’s the dealio (as my daughter always says)…

 Cancer has the ability to affect every aspect of your life.
 While some survivors plow through treatment and transition easily into life after cancer, others find it more difficult to do so.
 In fact, it is not uncommon for people to feel victimized by cancer.
 Some say that it even takes over their life causing previously held priorities and core values to shift.

 Coaching is one tool that survivors and caregivers can use to reclaim their life after this potentially devastating diagnosis.
 A cancer coach can provide you with support and tools to help reduce stress, address fears and create action plans so you feel empowered and in control again.
 For a cancer coach, it’s not just about surviving a diagnosis of cancer, it’s about thriving in spite of cancer.

 As with any profession, there are professionals who are the real deal and others who just pretend to be.
 Since cancer coaching is a relatively new concept for many, I asked Tambre to suggest how we might be able to tell the difference between a qualified cancer coach and a wannabee when looking to hire one.
 She suggests keeping the following in mind:

 - Educate yourself about coaching.
 Thousands of articles have been written about coaching in the past few years.
 Search the internet or visit the ICF Research Portal for research articles, case studies, journals, etc on coaching.